zenobio93/seat-docs/docs/installation/manual/centos.md

 ## ESI Configuration

 As mentioned at the start of the guide, it is necessary for you to configure ESI.
-For instructions now how to do this, please refer to the [ESI Setup Guide](/configuration/esi_configuration/).
+For instructions now how to do this, please refer to the [ESI Setup Guide].

 !!! success
         You made it!
 Use a browser and browse to the IP address / hostname of your server to access SeAT!

+[here]: ../../configuration/env_file_reference.md
+[ESI Setup Guide]: ../../configuration/esi_configuration.md